Put Your Heart in it, Wear Red!

+National Wear Red Day is observed annually on the first Friday of February to draw attention to heart disease, one of the leading causes of death in the United States, according to the National Heart, Lung and Blood Institute, a division of the National Institutes of Health (NIH).

-Staff of Cardiology at Walter Reed National Military Medical Center gather for a photograph in celebration of Wear Red Day in 2018 to raise awareness of heart health.
+The Cardiology staff at Walter Reed National Military Medical Center (WRNMMC) traditionally recognizes National Wear Red Day by donning red (masks, clothing, making, accessories, etc.), to raise awareness about heart disease.

+“Heart disease is the leading cause of death among Americans, especially women,” said Joan LoepkerDuncan, chief nursing officer in charge of Cardiology Service at WRNMMC.
+“We want our patients to know their risk and partner with their providers to protect their hearts.
+Patients can ask their providers to check their blood pressure, cholesterol and blood glucose.”

+LoepkerDuncan added there are several things people can do to reduce their risk for heart disease, including never or quitting smoking, eating heart healthy, and aiming for at least 30 minutes of physical activity at least five days a week.

 |Date Taken: